 - unrefined sea salt, to taste

-- Freshly ground black pepper, to taste
+- Freshly ground black pepper, to taste (omit for AIP)

 - 12 ounces kale, stemmed and coarsely chopped

 - ¼ cup vegetable broth or white wine (try this vegetable broth recipe for Whole30 or this one for AIP)

 - ½ cup chopped pitted dates